coderefinery/git-collaborative/_guides/guide.md

 ## Sessions which can be skipped if time is tight

 - The bare vs non-bare episode can be skipped over without any harm done.
+We have discussed this episode in only one workshop so far and I think it was more confusing than helpful.
 - The hooks episode is typically skipped.